 National Museum in Copenhagen

-What better place to learn all about the Danish culture and lifestyle, than at the National Museum in Denmark.
-The museum is located in the Prince’s Palace, which itself dates back to 1743.
-Although the Danish monarchy no longer use the building the Great Hall is as grand as when the Royal Family resided here.
+in Copenhagen.
+The museum is located in the Prince’s Palace, which dates back to 1743.
+Although the Danish monarchy no longer uses the building, the Great Hall is just as grand as when members of the royal family resided here.

 The Children’s Museum

-Museums in the Heart of Copenhagen
+Museums in the heart of Copenhagen

-The National Museum of Denmark is well-presented, with clearly marked labels in English and Danish.
-Entrance is free and guided tours are available, but should be booked in advance.
+The National Museum of Denmark have clearly marked displays in English with information about the exhibitions.
+The entrance is free and guided tours are available but should be booked in advance.
 If you are staying at the Park Inn by Radisson Copenhagen Airport Hotel, the city center and the museum is less than 15 minutes away.
 In order to fully explore the city’s culture and heritage make sure you visit the National Museum of Denmark.